Making America Great Again

-Under President Trump, the Department of Justice has supported students whose free-speech rights have been under attack on university campuses.
+President Trump’s Department of Justice has supported students whose free speech rights have been under attack on university campuses.

 The Department of Justice secured a guilty plea for the first case prosecuted under the Hate Crimes Prevention Act involving a victim targeted because of gender identity.

 CONFRONTING ORGANIZED CRIME:

 President Trump and the Department of Justice have aggressively confronted organized crime from street gangs to criminal cartels.